MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 subscription, and optionally the Azure Resource Group, to which you want to connect.
 Use this
 approach:

-* If you are connecting from VSTS, and not from TFS.
+* If you are connecting from Azure Pipelines, and not from TFS.
-* If you are the owner of both the Azure and the VSTS subscriptions you are connecting from, and both accept the same credentials as you are currently signed into VSTS with.
+* If you are the owner of both the Azure and the Azure DevOps subscriptions you are connecting from, and both accept the same credentials as you are currently signed into Azure Pipelines with.
 * You do not need to further limit the permissions for Azure resources accessed through the service connection.
 * You are not connecting to [Azure Stack](#connect-stack) or an [Azure Government Cloud](#connect-govt).